 One ride costs 8 hryvnias and you can get a token either in the ticket office or in the machine, you can also use your Mastercard to enter the metro.

 There’s also a big network of buses, minibusses, trams, and trolleybuses.

 You pay for the ride inside, either to the person who collects the money and sells a ticket or directly to the driver.

 Money in Ukraine

-By now I’ve learnt I get the best deals on exchange rates when getting money directly from the ATM.
+By now I’ve learned I get the best deals on exchange rates when getting money directly from the ATM.
 And those are spread all over the city.

 If you enjoyed that post why don't you share it with your friends?
 That would mean so much to me!
-Also be sure to join 26.000+ fellow travelers and follow me on Facebook, Twitter, G+ or Instagram for travel updates and even more pictures!
+Also be sure to join 30.000+ fellow travelers and follow me on Facebook, Twitter, or Instagram for travel updates and even more pictures!
 If you don't want to miss new posts sign up to my newsletter or follow on Bloglovin!